-Adventure travel great Judi Wineland, known for the many Thompson branded travel businesses, founded AdventureWomen with her two daughters and invites women to unite and travel together while focusing on female connection.
+Adventure travel great Judi Wineland, known for the many Thompson branded travel businesses, purchased AdventureWomen from founder Susan Eckart.
+Judi and her two daughters invite women to unite and travel together while focusing on female connection.
 Since COVID-19 struck, they have not only created several new domestic departures but also launched new international itineraries.
 These adventures include meaningful women-to-women exchanges across the world—with innovative education leaders in Morocco, local artisans in Thailand, pearl divers in Japan and beer “sommeliers” in Canada.
 Meetings allow for the bridging of cultural boundaries and discovery of common causes, bringing together women from vastly different backgrounds across the globe.

 Wild Women Expeditions offers women the opportunity to travel in an inclusive environment.
 They welcome women of all ages, backgrounds, sexual orientations, and identities.
 Owner Jennifer Haddow is passionate about environmental conservation and seeks out opportunities to support programs that foster female empowerment.
 They partner with social justice and women’s rights organizations in an effort to make a difference both locally and globally.